 For Australian accountants 15 May is a significant date.
 As Tax Agents you are subject to the ATO’s lodgment program framework which at its core requires you to lodge 85% or more of your clients’ current year returns on time.
-15 May 2018 is effectively the last date for lodgment of 2017 returns, with a few exceptions.
+15 May 2019 is effectively the last date for lodgment of 2018 Income Tax returns, with a few exceptions.

-Current year returns lodged by due date + Current year returns by deferred due date + Return not necessary advices + Further return not necessary advices ÷ Your client list = % lodged on time
+For Income Tax = (Current year returns lodged by due date + Current year returns by deferred due date + Return not necessary advices + Further return not necessary advices) ÷ Your client list = % lodged on time.

-- Have a close look at your client list as provided by the ATO.
+- Have a close look at your client list as provided by online the ATO.

 If it is not correct, make sure all adjustments are processed with the ATO.